Haley-Hartin/soa/README.md

 ### The project
 The purpose of this project was to find bottlenecks in SOA that called on SPICE, and parralelize them using using Java workers.
+This consisted of three main parts: identifying the bottlenecks, implememting the workers, benchmark testing

+#### Identifying the bottlenecks
+#### Implementing the workers
+#### Benchmark testing